hoquocthien/EHNet-Efficient-Hybrid-Network-with-Dual-Attention-for-Image-Deblurring/Readme.md

 python test.py --target_dir path_to_target --input_dir path_to_input --weights path_to_pretrained_weights --output_dir path_to_save_image
 ```
 ## Evaluation
+Evaluation with MATLAB code for consistency with previous methods.
 - For evaluation GoPro / HIDE dataset.
 Compare the results images with the target images of the test set.
 ```
 evaluate_GOPRO.m
 ```
+Evaluation with python code for consistency with previous methods.
  For evaluation Realblur_J / RealBlur_R dataset.
 Compare the results images with the target images of the test set.
 ```
 evaluate_realblur.py